dogweather/forkful/content/en/rust/strings/converting-a-string-to-lower-case.md

   \ for\u2026"
 lastmod: '2024-03-13T22:44:59.884286-06:00'
 model: gpt-4-1106-preview
-summary: "Converting a string to lowercase means making every letter in the string\
+summary: Converting a string to lowercase means making every letter in the string a small letter.
-  \ a small letter.
-It's handy for case-insensitive comparisons or preparing text\
-  \ for\u2026"
 title: Converting a string to lower case
 weight: 4
 ---